codepath/android_guides/Sliding-Tabs-with-PagerSlidingTabStrip.md

  * `pstsTabBackground` Background drawable of each tab, should be a StateListDrawable
  * `pstsShouldExpand` If set to true, each tab is given the same weight, default false
  * `pstsTextAllCaps` If true, all tab titles will be upper case, default true
+ * `textSize` If set, it will use this value for the tab text style (default = 12sp).

 All attributes have their respective getters and setters so they can be changed at runtime.
-In addition, [certain setters](https://github.com/astuetz/PagerSlidingTabStrip/blob/master/library/src/com/astuetz/PagerSlidingTabStrip.java#L485) are missing from the XML but can be set at runtime anywhere with access to the tabstrip instance:
+In addition, [certain setters](https://github.com/astuetz/PagerSlidingTabStrip/blob/master/library/src/com/astuetz/PagerSlidingTabStrip.java#L485) may be missing from the XML but can be set at runtime anywhere with access to the tabstrip instance:

 ```java
 // PagerSlidingTabStrip#setTextSize(int textSizePx)